The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Adversarial Training

 \subsection{Results}

-The probing results are provided on Fig.~\ref{fig:cove_adv}, where cross entropies are {\sc CoVe}'s validation loss values without the adversarial additive.
-Although the probing score decreases with an increase of cross entropy, it does so significantly faster than in case of LTH---we can have a near-to-best LM with a mediocre probing score.
+The probing results are provided in Fig.~\ref{fig:cove_adv}, where cross entropies are {\sc CoVe}'s validation loss values without the adversarial additive.
+Although the probing score decreases with an increase of cross-entropy, it does so significantly faster than in the case of LTH---we can have a near-to-best LM with a mediocre probing score.
 This would suggest that it is possible to find the state of the network that would encode less linguistic information given the same pretraining loss.
 This is however not the path naturally chosen by the pretraining models, therefore probably more difficult to reach.
-Note, that several artefacts of {\sc CoVE} training could also explain these results.
-First, it can be due to the fact that the pretrained embedding layer is not updated in these experiments, therefore keeping a good (static) representation of tokens.
+Note, that several artifacts of {\sc CoVE} training could also explain these results.
+First, it can be because the pretrained embedding layer is not updated in these experiments, therefore keeping a good (static) representation of tokens.
 Moreover, recall that {\sc CoVE} is an encoder-decoder architecture, and reported cross-entropy loss is computed based on the decoder representations.
 The adversarial loss however has been defined on the encoder representations.
-Thus, even if the encoder representations got corrupted, the decoder still has a chance to recover, and obtain reasonable cross-entropy loss.
+Thus, even if the encoder representations got corrupted, the decoder still has a chance to recover and obtain reasonable cross-entropy loss.
 More extensive adversarial experiments might be necessary to be able to make any conclusion from this experiment.